 - 1. Assignment within a school shall be based on the qualifications, training, experience, equitable distribution of workload, and personal preference of the employee, and shall not be used for disciplinary purposes. - 2.
-A staff committee meeting shall be held prior to June 15 for the purpose of discussing the proposed timetable and staff assignments for the next school year, and determining the positions required in the school. - 3.
-An employee who is not satisfied with a proposed assignment in a school may appeal their assignment to the principal.
-The principal together with the employee may consult with the staff committee.
-The committee may, after hearing the principal, employee, and any other employee directly affected by any proposed alternative assignment, recommend to the principal in what way the employee's assignment should be changed to resolve the concern.

-4. If the concern cannot be resolved, the employee may proceed to Article A.6, Grievance Procedure, to resolve the difference.
+In the case of employees in District positions reporting to a District administrator, for the purpose of this agreement, they will be deemed to be the staff of a District school and the District Administrator considered their school administrator. - a.
+When assigned by the District Administrator to a site(s), the site administrator(s) will be their designated supervisor(s). - 3.
+The Board shall make every reasonable effort to ensure that an employee in a 1.0 FTE position will be assigned to consecutive teaching blocks. - 4.
+A staff committee meeting shall be held prior to June 15 for the purpose of discussing the proposed timetable and staff assignments for the next school year, and determining the positions required in the school. - 5.
+An employee who is not satisfied with a proposed assignment in a school may appeal their assignment to the school administrator.
+The school administrator together with the employee may consult with the staff committee.
+The committee may, after hearing the school administrator, employee, and any other employee directly affected by any proposed alternative assignment, recommend to the school administrator in what way the employee's assignment should be changed to resolve the concern. - 6.
+If the concern cannot be resolved, the employee may proceed to Article A.6, Grievance Procedure, to resolve the difference.